MGuo-Lab/oodx/README.md

-## OODX - Object-Orientated Derivative-Free Optimisation
+## OODX: Object-Orientated Derivative-Free Optimisation
 OODX is a Python package, designed to be used in conjunction with *Pyomo*, for formulating surrogate models within larger decision-making problems.
 Surrogate models include Gaussian processes and neural networks for both regression and classification.
 Sumomo contains objects:

 * `DataHandler` for generating initial sampling strategies as well as processing and storing data